 - The place and period in which the study was carried out.

 - Main methodology.

 - Emphasis on the main results obtained. >Conclusion related to the objective and the results obtained.

-The abstract is a faithful translation of the abstract, and includes the keywords translated into English.
+The Resumen is a faithful translation to spanish of the abstract, and includes the keywords translated into spanish.

 Keywords are words that are not repeated in the title.
 They serve to identify the subject matter; they are a maximum of five words and can be composed.